apollographql/apollo/docs/source/resources/graphql-glossary.md

 <h2 id="schema">Schema</h2>
-<p>A model of the data that can be fetched from or written to a GraphQL server.</p>
+<p>A GraphQL [schema](https://www.apollographql.com/docs/apollo-server/essentials/schema.html) is at the center of any GraphQL server implementation and describes the functionality available to the clients which connect to it.</p>

 <h2 id="schema-definition-language">Schema Definition Language (SDL)</h2>